 This has implications on the security of your phone as it gets older.
 As my colleague and security editor Paul Wagenseil points out, you can hold onto an old iPhone for up to five years and still have a secure device so long as you keep downloading those software updates.
 An Android device might stop getting updates in as little as 18 months, and Google stops updating the security on its phones after three years.

-iPhone 7iPhones still enjoy an app edge.
+iPhones still enjoy an app edge.
 Google Play has grown by leaps and bounds over the years, and it's now larger than Apple's App Store.
 But the iPhone still enjoys an edge in apps, thanks in large part to the fact that developers make more money building iOS apps.
 There's a reason why big apps like Super Mario World and Monument Valley 2 launched on iOS before coming to Android.

 Sound Off: Now it's your turn